Dallas County judge asks for temporary restraining order against governor's mask mandate ban - KTVZ

 By Keith Allen, CNN

-Dallas County Judge Clay Jenkins asked a Texas court Monday for a temporary restraining order against portions of Gov. Greg Abbott’s July executive order involving mask mandates as “unenforceable,” according to a statement from the judge’s office.
+Dallas County Judge Clay Jenkins asked a Texas court Monday for a temporary restraining order seeking to hold portions of Gov. Greg Abbott’s July executive order involving mask mandates “unenforceable,” according to a statement from the judge’s office.

 Abbott last month issued an executive order that combined many of his earlier orders on Covid-19, which included language that no governmental entity, including school districts, could require mask wearing.